breuleux/earl-grey/README.md

 --------------------------

-This section is for fellow language designers and enthusiasts and is meant to answer the following question: what's _new?
+This section is for fellow language designers and enthusiasts and is meant to answer the following question: what's *new*?
 Like, what features does EG have that no other language does?
 So here are some features in EG that I haven't seen in any other language (that I know of):